Before You’re Here

 What do I wear?!

 More than anything, we want you to be comfortable when you join us for a concert, so dress in a way that works for you.
 Some people love dressing up and going out—if that’s you, do it and you won’t be the only one, we promise.
 If you prefer to be more casual, then you probably won’t be the only one dressed casually, either.
-What you won’t see a lot of is black tie.
-For our Sunday afternoon concerts, even the orchestra wears suits and ties instead of all-out tails and cummerbunds.
-For our evening parties and special events though, bring on the ritz.
-In short, you do you, and we’re just glad you’re joining us.
+What you WON’T see a lot of is black tie—except at our annual gala, when you can absolutely bring on the ritz!

 What time does the concert begin?